 That's why I created a customer lifetime value calculator.
 It not only shows my expertise in the software niche, but it ranks for search volume that brings in B2B prospects.
 It's a simple example of engineering creating an inbound sales funnel.
 Plus, it only took me one day to create the calculator.

 There are many other tools you can use as a B2B marketing strategy to attract qualified leads.
+For example, this Instagram marketing agency has an influencer directory.
 It's just about brainstorming to figure out what your customer persona wants and whether the cost of creating it - is worth it.

 Step #4: Publish and Promote Content